Florida Licensing Overview for a Barber

 - 30 multiple choice questions that cover state laws and regulations surrounding barbering

 The main concepts that are covered in the barber examination may include (but are not limited to) the following:

 - Hair Cutting and Hair Styling

 - Hair Structure

 Barbers will be sent an official notice from the Board detailing their results from both examinations.
 If successful, barbers will be eligible to apply for licensure to practice within the state of Florida.

 Ensure your license remains up to date

-Licensed barbers are required to update their license on or before July 31 of all even-numbered years.
+Licensed barbers are required to update their license on or before July 31 in even-numbered years.
 This can be done easily online Florida State Board’s online license renewal portal.
 There is a $105 renewal fee for this license.

-There is currently no ongoing education needs for barbers during their licensing period in the state of Florida.
+There is currently no ongoing education requirement for barbers during their licensing period in Florida.
 However, barbers must undertake a Board-approved HIV/AIDS course before the expiration of their license during each licensing period.
 Barbers may also choose to undertake ongoing education to further their career opportunities and stay up to date in current fashions and trends.